goki75/cordova-plugin-sharefile/README.md

 ### Usage

-`navigator.share(URItoFile,title,mimetype)`
+`navigator.share(URIString,title,mimetype)`

-* URItoFile: URI of the File/Image to be shared
+* URIStrinf: URI Strinf of the File/Image to be shared
 * title: Title of popup, i.e. "Share this quote" (android only, default: "Share")
 * mimetype: Mimetype, i.e. "image/jpeg" (android only, default: "plain/text")